BCDevOps/openshift-wiki/docs/OCP/StartingANewProject.md

 ## Pre-requisites

-Prior to project provisioning, your team lead/sponsor will need to meet with the Enterprise DevOps branch leadership to have your project/app/product reviewed and accepted for deployment on the DevOps platform.
+Prior to project provisioning, your project/app/product will be reviewed for suitability to be deployed on the DevOps platform.

-**To request a meeting, please contact [Todd Wilson](mailto:Todd.Wilson@gov.bc.ca)**

 ### Criteria for acceptance onto the platform: